I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 There are many refinements to gussy up your cooked sprouts.
 A little drizzle of balsamic vinegar, a sprinkle of toasted pine nuts or bacon bits, and freshly grated Parmesan cheese are all good additions.

-Improper cooking has caused lots of people saying “I hate Brussels sprouts” without ever having tried them.
+Improper cooking has caused lots of people to say, “I hate Brussels sprouts,” without ever having tried them.
 There may be a reason for that.

 Some people, apparently, can be let off the hook for not liking the wonderful veggie.
 Here’s the BBC’s Science Focus, “A 2011 study by Cornwall College found that sprouts contain a chemical, similar to phenylthiocarbamide, which only tastes bitter to people who have a variation of a certain gene.”
 It’s said that half the world’s population might suffer from this affliction.

-A Swedish man, Linus Urbanec, ate 31 Brussels sprouts in a minute in November 2008.
-Emma Dalton of the United Kingdom devoured 325 Bsprouts in 36 minutes in December 2016.
+- A Swedish man, Linus Urbanec, ate 31 Brussels sprouts in a minute in November 2008.
+Emma Dalton of the United Kingdom devoured 325 sprouts in 36 minutes in December 2016.
 These are both world records.

-In May 2014, Stuart Kettell pushed a Brussels sprout up Mount Snowdon in Wales using his nose.
-The stunt was to raise money for a cancer charity and took four days to complete the 3,560-foot (1,085-metre) “climb” to the summit.
+- In May 2014, Stuart Kettell pushed a Brussels sprout up Mount Snowdon in Wales using his nose.
+The stunt was to raise money for a cancer charity, and it took four days to complete the 3,560-foot (1,085-metre) “climb” to the summit.

 - “What Are Brussels Sprouts Good For?”
 Food Facts, undated.